 What is the role of the hydrolipidic film?

 The skin is made up of several layers, with the stratum corneum being the outermost.
-The hydrolipidic film is located on the surface of this layer, forming a protective barrier.
+The hydrolipidic film lies on the surface of this layer, forming a protective barrier.
 It is made up of two main phases:

-• The oily phase : This phase is mainly composed of sebum, a fatty substance produced by the sebaceous glands.
+• The oil phase: This phase is mainly composed of sebum, a fatty substance produced by the sebaceous glands.
 Sebum gives the hydrolipidic film its moisturizing and lubricating properties, preventing the skin from drying out.

-• The aqueous phase : This phase is composed of sweat, produced by the sweat glands, as well as water-soluble components such as amino acids.
-This phase helps maintain skin hydration and contributes to a slightly acidic pH (around 5.5), which is essential to protect against pathogenic microorganisms.
+• The aqueous phase: This phase is made up of sweat, produced by the sweat glands, and water-soluble components such as amino acids.
+This phase helps maintain skin hydration and contributes to a slightly acidic pH (around 5.5), which is essential for protection against pathogenic micro-organisms.

 Main functions of the hydrolipidic film

-The hydrolipidic film forms a barrier that protects the skin against environmental aggressions such as pollution, bacteria, viruses, and fungi.
-The slightly acidic pH of the skin (around 5.5), maintained by this film, inhibits the growth of many pathogenic microorganisms, thus helping to prevent skin infections.
+The hydrolipidic film forms a barrier that protects the skin against environmental aggressors such as pollution, bacteria, viruses and fungi.
+The skin's slightly acidic pH (around 5.5), maintained by this film, inhibits the growth of many pathogenic micro-organisms, helping to prevent skin infections.

 2. Skin hydration

 One of the essential functions of the hydrolipidic film is to prevent excessive water loss from the skin by forming an occlusive layer.
-This layer limits the evaporation of water on the surface of the skin, thus maintaining its hydration, softness and suppleness.
+This layer limits evaporation of water from the skin's surface, keeping it hydrated, soft and supple.

-The hydrolipidic film helps regulate the production of sebum by the sebaceous glands and the production of sweat by the sweat glands.
-This regulation is important to maintain an optimal balance of hydration and protection of the skin according to environmental and physiological needs.
+The hydrolipidic film helps regulate sebum production by the sebaceous glands and sweat production by the sweat glands.
+This regulation is important to maintain an optimal balance of skin hydration and protection, according to environmental and physiological needs.

 4. Maintaining microbiological balance

-By maintaining an acidic pH and providing a stable environment, the hydrolipidic film helps balance the skin's natural microbial flora.
-This balance is crucial for protection against pathogens and for preventing skin problems such as infections and inflammation.
+By maintaining an acid pH and providing a stable environment, the hydrolipidic film helps balance the skin's natural microbial flora.
+This balance is crucial in protecting against pathogens and preventing skin problems such as infection and inflammation.

 5. Support for skin barrier function

-The hydrolipidic film works in synergy with the stratum corneum, the outermost layer of the epidermis, composed of dead cells and lipids.
-Together, they form an effective physical and chemical barrier that protects against external aggressions and helps retain moisture inside the skin.
+The hydrolipidic film works in synergy with the stratum corneum, the outermost layer of the epidermis, made up of dead cells and lipids.
+Together, they form an effective physical and chemical barrier that protects against external aggression and helps retain moisture inside the skin.

 7. Skin lubrication

-The oily phase of the hydrolipidic film, mainly composed of sebum, provides natural lubrication that prevents the skin from becoming dry and rough.
-This lubrication is essential to maintain a smooth and pleasant texture of the skin.
+The oily phase of the hydrolipidic film, mainly composed of sebum, provides a natural lubrication that prevents the skin from becoming dry and rough.
+This lubrication is essential for maintaining a smooth, pleasant skin texture.

 Factors affecting the hydrolipidic film